alekfourierwestover/yearbook2020/README.md

 # yearbook2020
 Yearbook for BHS 2020 :(

-#Bugs 4/27/20
+# Bugs 4/27/20

-- verify
-	- resend verification code throws internal server error
- 	- verify has no style
+# unresolved

+- verify - you shouldn't show up on main until you have a verified account

-- teacher emails?
-- keep the 20@belmontschools.net => if not, look through teacher email list
+- teacher emails?  - keep the 20@belmontschools.net => if not, look through teacher email list

-- sendmessages can submit empty message

-- index
-	- login and register w/o entering anything returns internal server error
-	- need length restriction on qutoe and name

 - password resets

-- main
-	- Names should be alphabetical
+- shouldn't be able to create an account over someone elses account

 - map
 	- maurader head map stuff is squished
 	- dumb blank space at the bottom

-- edit profile: change quote / change password : wrong password --> logs you out
-	- desired behavior: tells you try again
-	- need length restriction on qutoe and name

 - server stuff:
-	- you dont need to be logged in to getProfiles for instance,
+	- should need to be logged in to get your messages

-	- need to make sure that you can only get your messages
+- misc:
 	- do a test with lots of people using it
 	- static pages

+# resolved
+- edit profile: change quote / change password : wrong password --> logs you out - desired behavior: tells you try again
+- need length restriction on qutoe and name
+- login and register w/o entering anything returns internal server error
+- verify has no style
+- resend verification code throws internal server error
+- sendmessages can submit empty message (not a real issue)
+- need length restriction on qutoe and name
+- main - Names should be alphabetical

 #TODO 4/22/20